bprovanbessell/SATfeatPy/documentation/extraction_pipeline.md

 Features of the cnf are then extracted.
 Problem size features, balance features, graph features... (see [features](features.md)).
 Each of these feature sets is available as an option to compute.

+These features can be output through standard output, or saved to a file.
+Alternatively, you can access the features directly from the satinstance object (they are stored as the dictionary _features_dict_).